Design, Mast and Boom

 Close work with designers, engineers and sail makers to understand and study all loads on the boat and optimise the sections.
 C-Tech used FEA modelling on components and historical rig data to work within known limits.
 There were a number of design iterations between Doyle Sails, Chris Mitchell at Applied Engineering Services and Thomas to get the balance right.

-Because the design optimisation process was not constrained by a mould or mandrel geomety (as most projects are) it meant the final design was a new custom shape.
+Because the design optimisation process was not constrained by a mould or mandrel geometry (as most projects are) it meant the final design was a new custom shape.
 The varying section along its length was critical to the get the best aerodynamic and inertia properties.
 C-Tech uses a male mandrel wrapped autoclave process for the sections so autoclave capable tooling was required.

-C-Tech precision-built the custom shaped completely in-house.
+C-Tech precision-built the custom shaped mould completely in-house.
 It utilised the 5-axis CNC machine, plotter, autoclave and design experience.
 Full control of the process ensured quality and integration of all parts.